Console Guide

 Top Bar

-- Search - Find instances, volumes, IPs by name or ID
+- Search — Find servers, volumes, IPs by name or ID

 - Notifications — System alerts and updates